Shaun Attwood: Ecstasy trafficker: 1997–2002

 As Attwood began to organise larger parties with his money, he started bulk purchasing ecstasy in Los Angeles and distributing large amounts of it in Arizona.
 This gradually turned into what the Phoenix New Times called an "empire", with Attwood buying pills from the Netherlands to bypass the traffickers in Los Angeles.
 His operation became associated with the New Mexican Mafia, which offered protection following a night of partying where Attwood's associates helped a brother of a New Mexican Mafia member with hiding from the police.

 Allegedly, his main competitor in the ecstasy market was Salvatore "Sammy the Bull" Gravano, a Mafia murderer and former underboss of the Gambino crime family.
 Gravano's crew members attempted to kill Attwood and many of Attwood's associates, which caused him to stop dealing and give up distributing, retreating to his then-girlfriend's apartment and living off money earned during his time distributing.
-In a video on his channel called Sammy "The Bull" Brought Heat to Our Ecstasy Ring | Sit Down with Shaun Attwood, Michael Franzese ex-caporegime of the Colombo crime family, confirmed that Attwood's Arizona ecstasy ring was in competition with Gravano's and that Franzese knew about both rings in the late 90s when they were both active.
-In 2021, National Geographic televised Narco Wars, Season 2 Episode 4, How E Busted The Bull, which featured the Gravano Ecstasy ring versus Attwood's Ecstasy ring.
+Michael Franzese, ex-caporegime of the Colombo crime family, said that Attwood's Arizona ecstasy ring was in competition with Gravano's and that Franzese knew about both rings in the late 90s when they were both active.
+In 2021, National Geographic televised Narco Wars, season 2, episode 4, "How E Busted The Bull", which featured the Gravano ecstasy ring versus Attwood's ecstasy ring.
 Attwood estimated he smuggled up to £4 million of drugs into Arizona, including ecstasy, Xanax and ketamine.
-In 2021, Attwood's story was featured in the Vice documentary: I Was A Teenage Felon: Ecstasy Kingpin.
+In 2021, Attwood's story was featured in the Vice documentary I Was a Teenage Felon: "Ecstasy Kingpin".

 Evidence had already been collected against Attwood from his years as an ecstasy kingpin, and, on 16 May 2002, he was arrested at the apartment.
 Attwood, who had attempted to cleanse himself of any connections to his previous life as a distributor, was caught after ten witnesses came forward.

-After serving two years in Maricopa County Jail prior to sentencing, Attwood plead guilty for a sentence of nine and a half years, and served the balance of his sentence in the Arizona Department of Corrections.
-Attwood is banned for life from entering the United States.
+After serving two years in Maricopa County Jail prior to sentencing, Attwood pleaded guilty for a sentence of nine and a half years, and served the balance of his sentence in the Arizona Department of Corrections.
+He is banned for life from entering the United States.

 In 2004, from inside the maximum-security Madison Street jail, Attwood wrote about his experiences.
 These accounts were posted online as the first ever prison blog titled "Jon's Jail Journal" to preserve his anonymity; this began to draw international media attention to the conditions that prevailed under Sheriff Joe Arpaio.